St. Paul’s welcomes all to celebrate God’s love through faith and action.

 We have moved our Pub Theology gathering to Zoom too.
 Bring your favorite beverage and join in conversations about God, faith, life and what it all means.
 You can find the schedule on the calendar and Zoom links in our weekly e-newsletter.

-Bible Study is on Wednesdays from 10 to 11 and will be meeting on Zoom.
+Bible Study is on Wednesdays from 10 to 11 and is meeting on Zoom.
 We are picking up our look at the books in the Bible written by St. Paul.
 The link to the Zoom meeting is in This Week and the Sunday Links emails.
 Recordings of the Bible Study are posted on our podcast site, harrishill.podbean.com.
 You can catch up on past Bible Study sessions there too.

 Right now most parish social events have been suspended.
 We hope and pray that we will be able to resume gathering safely soon.